Leighton Hall, Powys: The Earlier House and Deer Park

-The estate was originally in the ownership of the Corbett family and passed by marriage to the Lloyds.
+The estate was originally in the ownership of the Corbett or Corbet family and passed by marriage to the Lloyds.
 A half-timbered house was built for Humphrey Lloyd, High Sheriff of Montgomeryshire in about 1541.
 Lloyd was elected the M.P. for Montgomeryshire in 1545 and 1547.
-The house then passed back to Sir Uvedale Corbett in around 1650 and a detailed map of the Leighton Estates in 1663, by William Fowler, exists in the Powis Castle Archives at the National Library of Wales.
+The house then passed back to Sir Uvedale Corbet in around 1650 and a detailed map of the Leighton Estates in 1663, by William Fowler, exists in the Powis Castle Archives at the National Library of Wales.
 The map shows The Inheritance of Sir Richard Corbett and the Manor of Leighton.
 A deer park is believed to have been established in the north park within this period, the park itself extending west and south to Kingswood village.
-Sir Richard, Uvedale Corbetts' son, took advantage of the wooded eastern slopes of the park in the early eighteenth century, felling large areas of oak for sale to the Admiralty.
+Sir Richard, Uvedale Corbet's son, took advantage of the wooded eastern slopes of the park in the early eighteenth century, felling large areas of oak for sale to the Admiralty.